hekonsek/smolok/documentation.md

 ### Common use cases

+This section briefly describes common use cases of Smolok platform.

 #### Install command line tool

 Smolok command line tool can be used to create and manage Smolok platform from a command line.
 In order to install